sabloger/sitemap-generator/README.md

 sitemap-generator
 =================

-An awesome sitemap-generator Go package which is a comprehensive tool to create and manage sitemap_index and sitemap files in a beautiful way. :)
+An awesome sitemap-generator Go module which is a comprehensive tool to create and manage sitemap_index and sitemap files in a beautiful way. :)

 Please see http://www.sitemaps.org/ for description of sitemap contents.

+## Installation

+# How to Use sitemap-generator

+You can use the module in either Single-file sitemap or Multiple-files sitemaps with a sitemap_index file.

+### Single sitemap usage

-### TODO list
+## TODO list
 - [x] Develop: add new functionalities:
   - [x] Write the sitemap_index and sitemap files in xml format
   - [x] Compress option